 For Teens: How to Use a Male Condom

 A condom is a thin covering that fits over the penis.
 It catches semen that comes out of your penis during sex.
-Rubber (latex) or polyurethane condoms help protect you from AIDS and other sexually transmitted infections (STIs).
+Rubber (latex) or polyurethane condoms help protect you from HIV and other sexually transmitted infections (STIs).
 They can also help prevent pregnancy.

 Man putting condom over tip of erect penis.